 - 7.12 Division of the Question.
-A motion to divide the question, proposing that clauses in an amendment or draft resolution be voted on separately, is in order at any time prior to entering into voting procedure on the amendment or draft resolution, - This motion is subject to open debate and may not interrupt a speaker.
-Upon closure of the open debate period, the motion shall then be put to a vote,
+A motion to divide the question, proposing that clauses of an amendment or draft resolution be voted on separately, is in order at any time prior to entering into voting procedure on the amendment or draft resolution, - This motion is subject to open debate and may not interrupt a speaker.
+Upon closure of the open debate period, the motion shall then be put to a vote, - No debate or vote is necessary if the sponsor(s) of the draft resolution does not object to the division. - If a draft resolution has been previously amended, any Council member may object to division and require a vote, - The first motion for division to pass shall determine the order in which the amendment/draft resolution is voted on.
+Those clauses of the amendment/draft resolution which are approved shall then be put to a vote as a whole, - If division causes a draft resolution to no longer be in proper format (see rule 4.1), the proposal as a whole is rejected.

-- No debate or vote is necessary if the sponsor(s) of the draft resolution does not object to the division, - If a draft resolution has been previously amended, any Council member may object to division and require a vote, - The first motion for division to pass shall determine the order in which the amendment/ draft resolution is voted on.
-Those clauses of the amendment/draft resolution which are approved shall then be put to a vote as a whole, - If division causes a draft resolution to no longer be in proper format, the proposal as a whole is rejected. - 7.13 Bring a Draft Resolution to the Floor.
-A draft resolution may be moved to the floor by any delegation that receives recognition by the President, - This motion is not subject to debate and may not interrupt a speaker, - Only one draft resolution may be on the floor at any time, - The sponsoring delegation will be allowed to speak first on the draft resolution, if desired. - 7.14 Bring an Amendment to the Floor.
+- 7.13 Consideration of Draft Resolutions.
+A draft resolution may be moved to the floor by any delegation that receives recognition by the President, - This motion is not subject to debate and may not interrupt a speaker, - Only one draft resolution may be on the floor at any time, - The sponsoring delegation will be allowed to speak first on the draft resolution, if desired. - 7.14 Consideration of Amendments.
 An amendment, once approved and assigned an identifying letter, may be moved to the floor by any delegation that receives recognition by the President, - This motion is not subject to debate and may not interrupt a speaker, - The sponsoring delegation will be allowed to speak first on the amendment, if desired. - 7.15 Party to the Dispute.
 When the Security Council discusses a topic/issue that involves a nation or international organization not represented on the Council, it may request a Representative by moving Party to the Dispute, - This motion is subject to open debate and may not interrupt a speaker.
-Upon closure of the open debate period, the motion shall then be put to a vote, - The motion must state the nation(s) or organization(s) whose Representative is desired and, if a nation, whether debating privileges are to be granted, - If debating privileges are not granted, a formal "question and answer" period shall be instituted by the President, for the purposes of questioning the Representative on the issue(s) at hand, - See rule 1.12.
+Upon closure of the open debate period, the motion shall then be put to a vote, - The motion must state the nation(s) or organization(s) whose Representative is desired and, if a nation, whether debating privileges are to be granted, - If debating privileges are not granted, a formal "question and answer" period shall be instituted by the President, for the purposes of questioning the Representative on the issue(s) at hand, - If it is determined that many nations outside of the Security Council have an interest in a specific issue, the Council may declare an "open meeting" on any issue being discussed, - See rule 1.13.